mne-tools/mne-python/doc/overview/datasets_index.rst

 .. topic:: Examples

-    * :ref:`autogenerate-metadata`: Learn how to auto-generate `~mne.Epochs`
+    * :ref:`tut-autogenerate-metadata`: Learn how to auto-generate
-      metadata, and visualize the error-related negativity (ERN) ERP component.
+      `~mne.Epochs` metadata, and visualize the error-related negativity (ERN) ERP component.

 References
 ==========